bitsofcotton/p2/README.md

 2025/05/16 change cr.py M cmd meaning, add X, Y command, freeze close because we cannot find our targetted data stream isn't affected by the universal one.
 What we need is graphics predictor, we move to ddpmopt impl.
 2025/05/17 fix typo on readme.md, we don't know why this mixed into readme.md.
 2025/05/17 elim Y dependant commands.
+2025/05/19 applying p0p can have slim cr.py result.